Studies in Science with Foundation Year BSc

 Our curriculum has a strong emphasis on digital literacy, ethics, and diversity.
 You’ll take compulsory modules in mathematics and a choice of sciences, to develop interdisciplinary knowledge and understanding of facts and principles across each of the scientific disciplines.
 You’ll also gain skills for scientific inquiry in practical, laboratory and field work.

-Group sizes vary based on module choices, allowing students to engage actively and develop team-working skills with their peers.
+Group sizes vary based on module choices, allowing you to engage actively and develop team-working skills with your peers.
 Methods of assessment during the foundation year will ensure you’re prepared for further study.

-Please note, this course is not a progression route for those interested in studying medicine or healthcare.
+Please note, this course is not a progression route for those interested in studying medicine or healthcare - the appropriate course for this progression route is Interdisciplinary Science with Foundation Year.

 The Lifelong Learning Centre provides a supportive environment to enable you to progress to degree-level study.
 We’ll work with you during your foundation year to provide guidance and help to identify the degree pathway most appropriate for you.